 There are ten rules of reading – “Read, read, read … “

 Reading is the foundation of all your child’s education.
 We spend a great deal of time in KS1 learning to read and spell sounds and reading together.
 We listen to stories and examine texts daily and we rely on parents supporting this work at home by hearing children read each night and signing the contact book.
+Spelling will also be sent home weekly for children to practice with you as these will form their spelling tests each week.

 Children will also be given an opportunity to borrow a book from the class library each week.
-Do share these books with your child and pass on any comments you may have about his or her progress back to me through their reading record.
+Do share these books with your child and pass on any comments you may have about his or her progress through their reading record.
 Help children to learn to read by –

 - Making a special, quiet and regular time each day to read together.